 - User Value Units (UVU) – similar to authorized users, this is used to allow for tier-based volume licensing

 Ensuring license compliance with so many metrics can be tricky so the use of a good SAM tool is recommended.
-If you would like to find out more about how AssetStudio for IBM can help you with this,
+If you would like to find out more about how our products can help you with this take a look at our IBM software asset management tool.

-Or, if you have any questions on IBM licensing, please fill out the form below to get in touch.
+Or, if you have any questions on IBM licensing, please fill get in touch.